dsp-uga/team-crux-p1/README.md

 * This project was completed as a part of the Data Science Practicum 2018 course at the University of Georgia
 * [Dr. Shannon Quinn](https://github.com/magsol)
- is responsible for the problem formulation and initial guidance towards solution methods
+ is responsible for the problem formulation and initial guidance towards solution methods.
+He also provided the very small data set included in this repository
+* A. Balucha for his [repository of stopwords](https://code.google.com/archive/p/stop-words/)